SadeeshaPerera/smart_healthcare_system/README.md

 # EDoc -- Smart Healthcare System

-This is an application designed to streamline the process of managing healthcare operations.
+This is smart application designed to streamline the process of managing healthcare operations.

 ## Main Features